GitEdu-gi/zsh-llm-mode/README.md

 # zsh-llm-mode

-Interactive LLM scratchpad for your Zsh.
+Quick LLM scratchpad inside your Zsh — ask, get an answer, move on.
 Toggle into a prompt where you can draft multi-line queries, send them to an LLM, and stream replies directly in your shell.

 ---